Mudassir1001/ProdigyTask_DS_01/README.md

-Introduction :
+INTRODUCTION :
 Understanding the distribution of ages within a population is crucial for various analyses and decision-making processes.
 This project simplifies the process by providing a Python script to create a bar chart visualisation.

-Getting Started :
+GETTING STARTED :
 Data Preparation
 Ensure you have the relevant population data in an Excel file (e.g., "2.1_Population_dynamics.xlsx") located in the same directory as your script.
 The Excel file should contain a column with age data (e.g., 'Age').